 The best way around this is to invest in gap insurance.
 It helps cover the difference between what you owe and what the car is worth.
 It applies specifically to situations like this.
 Buying gap insurance is beneficial for anyone purchasing a new vehicle.
 It does not always make sense to purchase, though.
 Often, when buying a used car, the value does not depreciate as quickly.
 Therefore, there is less risk of having this occur.

-Work with your auto insurance company at 800-286-6353 before buying your next car.
+Please give us a phone call at 800-286-6353 before buying your next car.
 Your goal is to protect your investment in the vehicle.
 Your car lender may require gap insurance as well.
 In all cases, coverage can help shore up some of the value.
 This minimizes the financial losses you may suffer as a result of the vehicle purchase.
 It keeps you financially sound if the worst occurs.